sagemath/sagewiki_to_gh-2022-10-10/days99.md

 Here is the worksheet that was used during the "exploring the M2 interface" (with some notes added): [[attachment:exploring-m2-interface.ipynb]]

+== Apply for a 2019-2020 IMA Coding Sprint!! ==

+Details near the bottom of [[https://www.ima.umn.edu/2018-2019/SW7.22-26.19|IMA Workshop Website]]

+Rolling Deadlines for 2019-2020:

+September 1st, 2019 for Coding Sprints after October 1st, 2019

+December 1st, 2019 for Coding Sprints after February 1st, 2020

+March 1st, 2020 for Coding Sprints after May 1st, 2020

+May 1st, 2020 for Coding Sprints after July 1st, 2020 (if funding is still available)

 == Tentative list of Coding Projects (Group Leader) ==